Trump concedes 'nothing' on election; Biden team to meet vaccine makers

 Trump’s campaign has filed lawsuits seeking to overturn the results in multiple states, without success.
 Legal experts have said the litigation stands little chance of altering the election’s outcome.
 Election officials of both parties have said there is no evidence of major irregularities.

+A laborious hand recount is underway in Georgia, where Biden has been projected as the winner and holds a margin of more than 14,000 votes.
+Patrick Moore, a Biden campaign legal adviser, said the recount has so far shifted vote totals “almost imperceptibly,” and in Biden’s favor, and that there had been no evidence of widespread irregularities or any indication the result will be reversed.

 Control of the U.S. Senate will be decided by two January runoff elections in Georgia, which will be important for the fate of Biden’s ambitious legislative agenda.
-Klain said the president-elect may campaign in Georgia ahead of the runoffs.
+Klain said Biden may campaign in Georgia ahead of the runoffs.

 Senator Bernie Sanders, one of Biden’s main challengers for the Democratic presidential nomination, criticized Trump’s post-election conduct.